bykovk-pro/anyrun-tg-bot/README.md

 - Manage API keys within the Telegram interface
 - Multi-language support with dynamic language switching
 - Flexible logging system with adjustable log levels
+- Daemon mode for running the bot as a background service

 This bot simplifies the process of using ANY.RUN's powerful malware analysis capabilities, making it accessible directly from your Telegram client.
 It's designed for security researchers, malware analysts, and IT professionals who need quick and easy access to sandbox analysis results.